High- and low-entropy layers in solids behind shock and ramp compression waves: Numerical implementation

 Explicit integration is also used for the heat conductivity process (iii).
 The internal energy from Eq.~(\ref{eq37}) is corrected and the final value is obtained as

 where the heat flux through the mesh boundary is

-Temperature dependence of the heat conductivity coefficient is taken in tabular form from Ref.~\onlinecite{Grigoriev-Meilikhov-1997-eng}.
+Temperature dependence of the heat conductivity coefficient is taken in tabular form~\cite{Grigoriev-Meilikhov-1997-eng}.

 Stage (iv) is the implementation of the constitutive relations.
-The equation of state was realized as tabulated functions $P=P(\rho,T)$, $U=U(\rho,T)$ and others. \cite{Levashov-Khishchenko-AIPCP-2007} Using appropriate subroutines for search and interpolation of tabular data \cite{Levashov-Khishchenko-AIPCP-2007} let one to determine the temperature, pressure and bulk sound velocity from the known density via Eq.~(\ref{eq29}) and internal energy via Eqs.~(\ref{eq28}), (\ref{eq37}) and (\ref{eq38}).
+The equation of state~\cite{Khishchenko-LiNa-JPCS-2008} was used in tabular form of functions $P=P(\rho,T)$, $U=U(\rho,T)$ and $c_\mathrm{b}=c_\mathrm{b}(\rho,T)$~\cite{Levashov-Khishchenko-AIPCP-2007}.
+Use of appropriate subroutines for search and interpolation of tabulars allows determining the temperature, pressure and bulk sound velocity from the known density via Eq.~(\ref{eq29}) and internal energy via Eqs.~(\ref{eq28}), (\ref{eq37}) and (\ref{eq38}).
 Then the new value of shear modulus can be calculated from Eq.~(\ref{eq11}), and the new value of stress deviator is followed from the Hook law, Eq.~(\ref{eq9}):

-\section{NUMERICAL STABILITY AND HIGH-ENTROPY LAYERS IN FLUIDS}
+\section{Numerical stability and high-entropy layers in fluids}

 We solve numerically the problem, which is equivalent to symmetric collision of metal plates.
 One of the plates is under consideration, which moves along the $oZ$ axis with the initial velocity $-u$.
 Left boundary $z=0$ of the plate is at rest, while its right boundary is free.
 Substance deceleration at the left boundary forms a shock wave spreading to the right; the total velocity jump on the shock wave is equal to $u$.
-In this section, a solution is done in hydrodynamic approximation; that means a viscous fluid is considered with thermodynamic properties similar to the metal.
+In this section, a solution is done in hydrodynamic approximation; that means a viscous fluid is considered with thermodynamic properties of the metal.

 The numerical experiments have shown that solution is unstable for non-viscous fluid (at $\eta^{*}=0$): strong oscillations of parameters take place behind the shock wave front.
-In viscous fluid (at $\eta^{*}>0$), the viscosity stabilizes the solution and widens the shock front.
+In viscous fluid (at $\eta^{*}>0$), the viscosity stabilizes the solution and makes the shock front thicker.
 Dependence of the shock front thickness $h_\mathrm{SW}$ upon the coefficient of viscosity $\eta^{*}$ and the velocity jump $u$ has been numerically investigated.
 The shock front thickness is calculated as a distance between two points corresponding to the substance velocity change from its initial value on the magnitude of $\Delta \upsilon/u = 0.1$ and 0.9.
 The obtained results correspond to the relation that follows from the dimensional considerations:

 where $\rho_0$ is the initial substance density, $A$ is dimensionless coefficient of the order of unity: $A\approx 1.3$ for copper and $A\approx 1.4$ for aluminum.

 The numerical solution is stable if the shock front layer is described by no less than 3 mesh points of the computational grid: